Bored-Programmers/laragrid/README.md

 Column::make('name', 'Name')->setFilter(TextFilter::make()),
 ```

 The `TextFilter` class is used for filtering text fields.
-LaraGrid also includes `SelectFilter` for select fields
-and `DateFilter` for date fields.
+LaraGrid also includes `SelectFilter` for select fields and `DateFilter` for date fields.

-### Action buttons
+### Action Buttons

 You can add action buttons to your grid by using the ActionButton class.
 Here's an example: